epfl-ada/ada-2021-project-hoja/README.md

 ## Datasets

 In addition to the Quotebank dataset, we will explore the data used in an article published in Our World in Data, available here: https://ourworldindata.org/causes-of-death.
-This dataset is extracted from other sources, mainly from Global Burden of Disease, a global study on the causes of death and disease, available here: http://ghdx.healthdata.org/gbd-results-tool, but also Amnesty International, which records data on e.g. executions, available here: https://www.amnesty.org/en/what-we-do/death-penalty/.
-The dataset used in Our World in Data contains estimations of the annual death tolls as well as their causes for each country from 1970 to 2017.
+These datasets are extracted from other sources, mainly from Global Burden of Disease, a global study on the causes of death and disease, available here: http://ghdx.healthdata.org/gbd-results-tool, but also Amnesty International, which records data on e.g., executions, available here: https://www.amnesty.org/en/what-we-do/death-penalty/.
+The datasets used in Our World in Data contain estimations of the annual death tolls and their causes for each country and age group from 1970 to 2017.
 Hence, we will use the overlapping years between the Quotebank dataset and the Our World in Data data: 2008-2017.
 The dataset from Our World in Data is already stored in a CSV file and needs minimal preprocessing.
 It includes death by cause for the world, individual countries, and different age groups, allowing us to work on all the research questions.

 We also use data from the UN with annual population count, available here: https://population.un.org/wpp/Download/Standard/Population/.
-This data is combined with the Our World in Data data to get a more realistic understanding of the yearly relative death tolls.
+This data is combined with the Our World in Data data to understand the yearly relative death tolls better.

-For research question four, we also need data on the GDP of countries.
-We can use data from The World Bank, available here: https://data.worldbank.org/indicator/NY.GDP.MKTP.CD.
+For research question four, we also need data on the GDP of countries and the country of origin for the speakers.
+We will get the GDP data from The World Bank, available here: https://data.worldbank.org/indicator/NY.GDP.MKTP.CD, and the origin countries are retrieved from Wikidata using the speakers QIDs.

 ## Methods

 To estimate asymmetries between media coverage and actual death causes, we have two main challenges.

-- **1. Quote categorization**: To extract accurate categorizations of quotes about a certain category of death, we will create an intelligent keyword extraction function.
-This means extracting quotes that contain keywords belonging to a certain death cause.
-The function will be optimized by analyzing the correctness of the classified quotes.
-Examples of preliminary keywords used for the death causes are:
+- **1. Quote categorization**: To accurately categorize the quotes to causes of death, we compare keywords for each death cause with the quotes.
+The process will be optimized by analyzing a sample of the classified quotes, and then modifying the keywords we use.
+We are currently just comparing strings in Python, but we plan on using The Fuzz, available here: https://github.com/seatgeek/thefuzz, which will allow us to include misspelled words or other slight modifications.
+For Milestone 1, we are not using The Fuzz because reading and comparing the quotes take too long, but we will try to optimize this process in Milestone 2.
+Examples of the preliminary keywords we use to extract relevant quotes are:

   - Diarrheal: dierrhea, cholera, etec, rotavirus, shigellosis, typhoid